AiAutomatrix/aiautomatrix/SERVICES.md

-# LocalSpark Services Knowledgebase
+# Ai Automatrix Services Knowledgebase

-This document provides a detailed overview of the services offered by LocalSpark.
+This document provides a detailed overview of the services offered by Ai Automatrix.
 Our goal is to empower local businesses with the digital tools they need to thrive in a competitive landscape.

 ---